TechnologyEnhancedLearning/DLSV2/README.md

 You should now be able to open the solution in Visual Studio 2019 by finding and double-clicking the `DigitalLearningSolutions.sln` file.

+# Configuring text editor
+To get useful git diffs and make code reviewing easier, it's helpful to have the same line separator and file encoding settings on our text editors.

+Line separators should be CRLF (and git auto-CRLF should be turned off).
+File encoding should be UTF-8 with BOM.

+In JetBrains Rider these can be set in `Settings > Editor > File Encodings` (UTF-8, with BOM) and `Settings > Editor > Code Style` (CRLF).

 # Setting up the database

 Get a database backup `.bak` file from the current system.